-- Many new cars come with Wi-Fi technology, but you can add Wi-Fi equipment to most vehicles manufactured after 1996.
+- Most new cars come with Wi-Fi technology, but you can add Wi-Fi equipment to most vehicles manufactured after 1996.

 - Car Wi-Fi is different from a mobile hotspot and is likely to give you a better connection while preserving your mobile data and phone battery.

 What has four wheels and Wi-Fi?
-Possibly your next car.
+Possibly your next car, truck or SUV.
 Or, with some new equipment and a Wi-Fi plan, it could be your current car.

 If you want Wi-Fi in your car, whether to appease the kids in the backseat or accommodate your associates in the carpool, you have a few options.
 Here’s what you need to know.

-How do you get Wi-Fi in your car?
+How do you get Wi-Fi for your car?

 Many newer model vehicles come with built-in Wi-Fi equipment.
 But if you aren’t in the market for a new car — or the one you want doesn’t come with the technology — there are a few devices to help you bridge the gap.
 Finally, once you have a means to receive internet service, whether through a built-in system or add-on equipment, you’ll need a Wi-Fi plan.